On the opening day of the gourmet grocery store Fresh Market in the renovated Edgewood Plaza, there was one word on people's minds: "Finally."

 "We want customers to have a shopping experience here as if they were a guest in a home," he said.
 "We're really in the people business.
 We just happen to sell good food."

-Customer Cecily Coetsee said she likes the store's selection, atmosphere and more, but has one qualm.
+Customer Cecily Coetsee said she likes the store's good food, atmosphere and more, but has one qualm.

-"I don't appreciate the prices.
-The prices are all much too expensive," she said.
+"I appreciate everything about it!" she said.
+"But I don't appreciate the prices.
+The prices are all much too expensive."

 Given that complaint, Coetsee still admitted that her shopping bag would end up filled with food.